AbhinayaKrishna/Drug-Price-Prediction/README.md

 * `patent.csv`, `exclusivity.csv`, `products.csv` are samples of the patent data from the FDA's orange book
 * `plotting_data.csv` contains data required by the Bokeh plot (`Drug_Price_Plots.py`)
 * Other data samples were not included in this repo due to their size (e.g. price data), but can be found at the source link below

-<h1>Project Map - Pharmaceutical Drug Predictions</h1>

-<h3>BACKGROUND:</h3>
-Pharmaceutical drug spending in the U.S. is on a true upward trend.
-Not only is the number of drugs being produced on the rise, but the number of Americans taking those drugs is also increasing.
-An accurate projection of drug prices enhances transparency of our healthcare system and allows the public, government, and industry to make more informed decisions regarding their health and finances.

-<h3>PURPOSE:</h3>
-The purpose of the study is to build a machine learning model that can deliver this transparency through the prediction of drug prices.

 <h3>DATA SOURCES:</h3>